Battleborn (video game): Decline and shutdown

 On June 6, 2017, Battleborn released a patch that introduced the "Free Trial" of the game, effectively changing the game to a free-to-play model despite Pitchford's comments.
 This introduced several changes to the game, such as a character rotation, a founder's pack, as well as unlockable characters and cosmetics.

 By September 2017, Gearbox announced that after the release of the game's final update, released on October 23, 2017, their support for the title would enter "maintenance mode", effectively shutting down any further development but keeping a skeleton team to maintain the game's servers and fix any critical bugs that may be found.

-Gearbox announced in November 2019 that the game's servers would be completely shut down by January 2021, rendering the game unplayable.
+Gearbox announced in November 2019 that the game's servers will permanently shut down by January 2021, rendering the game unplayable.
 As part of the closeout of the game, the game was removed from sale from digital storefronts and Gearbox announced plans to disable the in-game store in February 2020.
-The server shutdown was originally scheduled for January 25, 2021.
-2K Support later announced that this was rescheduled to January 31, 2021, after which the game became unplayable.
+Originally scheduled for January 25, 2021, the server shutdown occurred on January 31, after which the game became unplayable.

 A user-driven project, Battleborn Reborn, has been able to bring back the single-player components of Battleborn through unofficial modding by November 2023.
 The team behind the project anticipates developing support for the player-versus-player content in the future.